TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 The Chen's temple in Oroville, California, has been restored adjacent to the city's Multi-deity Temple 列圣宫.
 Few traces of the Chen Temple's original furnishings survive except for a large flag that bears the Duke's title, probably used for parades (Figs. 2, 3).
 Both the Chen and the Multi-deity Temples in Oroville were built in the 1870s.

 The Gee How Oak Tin Family Association 至考笃亲, founded in Seattle in 1900, includes persons with the surnames “Chen 陈,” “Hu 胡,” and “Yuan 袁,” and still has 28 branches in many American cities.
 While not every branch seems to have paid attention to Suijing Bo, the ones in Portland and Seattle did.
-A brass censer bearing his name with several other dated objects in the handsome shrine still maintained by the GHOT in Portland indicate that he was worshiped by the GHOT fron the founding of the Portland branch in 1904 down to the resent day.
+A brass censer bearing his name with several other dated objects in the handsome shrine still maintained by the GHOT in Portland indicate that he was worshiped by the GHOT from the founding of the Portland branch in 1904 down to the resent day.

 Sometimes Suijing Bo's association with the Chens was not exclusive.
 A simple wooden building in John Day, Oregon, less than a hundred yards north of the Kam Wah Chong store, had little to do with the Chen clan and yet it was dedicated as a temple to the Duke (Fig. 6).
 Nothing from this late 19th century temple still exists except for a set of three wooden plaques bearing the temple's name.
 The plaques are stored in the Kam Wah Chong Museum (Fig. 7).